tutsplus/getting-started-with-watchkit/README.md

 ## Source Files Description

-The full project source can be found in this repository.
+This repository contains the source files and XCode 6 project files for the Tuts+ course [Getting Started With WatchKit][published url].

 ------

-These are source files for the Tuts+ course: Getting Started With WatchKit][published url]

 Available on [Tuts+](https://tutsplus.com).
 Teaching skills to millions worldwide.